epics-motor/motorPhytron/phytronApp/src/README.txt

   axis and the fastest controller-parallel method takes 10ms for _all_ axes.
 - asynShowOption(PORT, ADDR, "pollMethod") shows the actual value as numeric value with text

+- asynSetOption(PORT, ADDR, "fakeHomedEnable", ...)
+  This option enables support for faked "homed" status of all axes.
+It uses the Phytron controller registers 1001 to 1020, which are normally zeroed after reset.
+The "homed" status is reset with any home command and will be set, if the motor record sets a new position (e.g. AUTOSAVE).
+This is or-ed together with the hardware "homed" status.
+The register 1001 will also be used to detect restarted motor controllers.
+  Allowed values are "true" or "false" (default).
+- asynShowOption(PORT, ADDR, "fakeHomedEnable") shows the actual value.

+- asynShowOption(PORT, ADDR, "fakeHomedCache") shows the actual value of the software faked HOMED bits for all axes as list of decimal values.
+This is a debugging helper.
+The value index is (ADDR/10-1) and every bit corresponds to ADDR modulo 10 of the axes.
+Bit0 of 1st value is always set for reset detection.

+- asynSetOption(PORT, ADDR, "allowExitOnError", ...)
+  This option allows to exit the IOC in case of serious errors, e.g. a restarted motor controller.
+Normally an IOC should be started via procServ, which will restart it.
+  Allowed values are "true" or "false" (default).
+- asynShowOption(PORT, ADDR, "allowExitOnError") shows the actual value.